PhantomPhixer/JNUC-2019/NonDEP.md

 ![NonDEP Package](https://github.com/PhantomPhixer/JNUC-2019/blob/master/images/nondep-package.png)

-1. NoMAD Login: Some choose to modify the original packages to include everything required, I find it's easier and less problematical to use the standard package in a custom package.
+1. NoMAD Login.
-2. The profile to configure NoMAD login: The setting for this are covered on Neil Martins [github](https://github.com/neilmartin83/MacADUK-2019).
-In this only one dropdown is configured, the profile will be shown later.
+2. The profile to configure NoMAD login.
-3. QuickAdd: Create a QuickAdd with Jamf recon, used to enroll the device during the build.
+3. QuickAdd.
-4. The controlling script; explained later.
+4. The controlling script.
-5. LaunchDaemon: used to start the script running.
+5. LaunchDaemon.

 There is also a simple **post install script** to load the LaunchDaemon;
 ```bash